 Skin Lesions Without Malignancy

-Treatment of benign skin lesions, with no risk of malignancy or infection, is considered to be cosmetic and should NOT normally be referred or treated.
-This includes:
+Treatment of benign skin lesions, with no risk of malignancy or infection, is considered to be cosmetic and should not be referred or treated

 - Benign moles (excluding large congenital naevi)